rwoll/CS051Proposal/README.md

 ## Questions to Consider

 + How setup the current lab folders to work with GitHub?
-    + All that needs to be done, is to initialize a repository in the containing folder of the starter code, push it to the remote `PomonaCollege/cs051-FA201X` educational branch.
+    + All that needs to be done, is to initialize a repository, using Git or EGit, in the containing folder of the starter code, push it to the remote `PomonaCollege/cs051-FA201X` educational branch.
 When the starter code for each lab is to be published, the following commands will be run:
 ```